What is Topic of the Month?

 In Build Up we want that everyone feels involved.
 That is what the Topic of the Month is for, so all the community can contribute with articles, events and much more under the same topic.

-This month of November our topic is ‘Financing energy efficiency of buildings’.
+This month of November our topic is ‘Certification and Energy Labelling’.

 Which content is related to the topic?:

 - Cost-effective solutions and co-benefits for new nZEBs as partners of energy system